 This trip begins in southern Colorado in the open plains between the San Juan and Sangre de Cristo mountain ranges, where the Rio Grande begins its gradual descent into the deep basalt walls of the Rio Grande Gorge.
 From there you will descend into a deep rift valley and watch the river change in character from a tranquil stream to a steep and technical whitewater river.

 The Ute Mountain section is known for remarkable wildlife viewing opportunities: The shorter walls and relative inaccessibility in the northern section of the Monument form a perfect aerie habitat for eagles, falcons, hawks and owls.
-This section is seldom paddled and is closed to the public from February to April to allow for an undisturbed raptor nesting season.
+This section is seldom paddled and is closed to the public from April thru May to allow for an undisturbed raptor nesting season.
 The recently reintroduced river otter is thriving here, making sighting much more probable than other stretches of the river.
 Herds of elk, deer, and rocky mountain bighorn sheep also call the area home.The Razorblades section is an exciting and isolated section with fun and challenging Class III/IV rapids and a mile long Class-IV section of whitewater to end the trip

 Day 1: Just down from the put-in we will visit an ancient Native American petroglyph site.Dream of the past as you view large petroglyph groupings from an ancient Ute Indian settlement looking out over the river and the distant snow capped peaks of the Sangre de Cristo Mountains.
 As this section sees less use that other portions of the river, guests can expect smaller and less maintained campsites.
 We will go roughly 10 miles on our first day and camp around Ute Mountain.